-To add a new contact to your CRM, select the Add icon from your Top Right Menu Bar:
+To add a new contact to your CRM, hover over the Add icon from your Top Right Menu Bar:

 You'll then see the below options: